About us

 Graeme Hand has worked as an industrial chemist, international marketer, meat industry consultant as well as farm consultant to many family and corporate farmers.
 He has a special interest in working with family farms helping to create profitable, sustainable farm businesses which are enjoyable to work in.
 Graeme trains throughout Australia on regenerating grasslands using planned grazing management.
 He has also carried out bushfire and drought extension for Victorian DPI, provided Holistic Management® training for CMA’s and universities, consulted for the meat industry on eating quality and marketing.
 Graeme also manages the Stipa Native Grasses Association.

-Treasurer – Tim Wright
+Treasurer – Justin Clark

 Public Officer – Alana Betzold